Revenues Up 18%; Earnings Per Share Up 33%; Company Expands and Extends Share Repurchase Program

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 31% to $0.88 from $0.67 in the third quarter of 2020; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 26% to $1.11 from $0.88 in the third quarter of 2021; and

 Among other recent achievements, Perficient:

-- Was recognized by Modern Healthcare as one of the 10 largest healthcare management consulting firms;
+- Was recognized by Modern Healthcare as the eighth-largest healthcare management consulting firm based on 2021 revenue from total healthcare consulting fees;

 The following statements are based on current expectations.
 These statements are forward-looking and actual results may differ materially.
 See “Safe Harbor Statement” below.